fastlane/fastlane/ToolsAndDebugging.md

 _spaceship_ is split into 3 layers:

-- `client.rb` which is the client superclass that contains all shared code between iTunes Connect the Developer Portal
+- `client.rb` which is the client superclass that contains all shared code between App Store Connect the Developer Portal
-- `tunes_client.rb` and `portal_client.rb` which are the implementations for both iTunes Connect and Developer Portal.
+- `tunes_client.rb` and `portal_client.rb` which are the implementations for both App Store Connect and Developer Portal.
 Those classes include the actual HTTP requests that are being sent:
 ```ruby
 def app_version_data(app_id, version_platform: nil, version_id: nil)
   r = request(:get, "ra/apps/#{app_id}/platforms/#{version_platform}/versions/#{version_id}")